ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 # IBM Cloud for VMware Mission Critical Workloads overview
 {: #mcv_overview}

-{{site.data.keyword.cloud}} for VMware Mission Critical Workloads delivers a multizone cloud architecture to help enterprises prevent downtime for cloud applications and to automate failovers within a cloud region.
+{{site.data.keyword.cloud}} for VMware® Mission Critical Workloads delivers a multizone cloud architecture to help enterprises prevent downtime for cloud applications and to automate failovers within a cloud region.

 You can deploy VMware’s stretched vSAN clusters in an automated and self-managed infrastructure that gives you the flexibility to control and manage all aspects of your solution set.
 This option is available in on-demand ordering within the current vCenter Server workflow.